-Recognizes own Aware of own inadequacies, knowledge/skill gaps, and opportunities for Limits and Need improvement for Help Accurately estimates own abilities with supervision Seeks help in a timely manner when appropriate Communication Demonstrates awareness of and adheres to email and social media policies Communicates with faculty, staff, supervisors, team, and fellow students in a timely manner Collaborates and cooperates with teams and groups During conflicts, communication demonstrates commitment to conflict resolution Uses language appropriate to audience Speaks and communicates clearly and concisely Attends to and listens to others Displays positive attitude using body posture and affect that communicates Interest Demonstrates factual honesty in all communications

-Writing Adheres to APA formatting, referencing, citation, and writing requirements Uses correct grammar Is able to distinguish between quotes and paraphrasing and cite appropriately Is able to paraphrase information Logically and correctly constructs sentences and paragraphs Writing follows a well-organized, logical, sequence and development of ideas Analyzes and synthesizes information from multiple sources to craft a coherent understanding Develops well-reasoned arguments leading to logical conclusions supported by evidence · 1 Demonstrates awareness of SHII's definitions of and consequences for 1

-Demonstrates awareness of SHU's definitions of and consequences for violations of plagiarism (intentional, unintentional, self-plagiarism) and incorrect citations
+Communication Communicates with faculty, staff, supervisors, team, and fellow students in a timely manner (within 24 hours of receipt of email or phone-call).
+Collaborates and cooperates with teams and groups.
+Demonstrates commitment to conflict resolution through use of effective communication.
+Uses language appropriate to audience.
+Speaks and communicates clearly and concisely.
+Attends to and listens to others.
+Displays positive attitude using body posture and affect that communicates interest.
+Demonstrates factual honesty in all communications.
+Writing Adheres to APA formatting, referencing, citation, and writing requirements.
+Uses correct grammar.
+Can distinguish between quotes and paraphrasing and cite appropriately.
+Can paraphrase information correctly and succinctly.
+Logically and correctly constructs sentences and paragraphs.
+Writing follows a well-organized, logical sequence and development of ideas.
+Analyzes and synthesizes information from multiple sources to craft a coherent understanding.
+Develops well-reasoned arguments leading to logical conclusions supported by evidence.
+Demonstrates awareness of SHU's definitions of and consequences for violations of plagiarism (intentional, unintentional, self-plagiarism) and incorrect citations.

-Signatures indicate that students and faculty have met and all parties agree to the terms of the contract.
+Signatures indicate that students and faculty have met, and all parties agree to the terms of the contract.

 (Student's signature / date)

-(course instructor's signature / date)
+(Course instructor's signature / date)

-(academic advisor's signature / date)
+(Academic advisor's signature / date) .

 Date for Review:

-Reviewed (date & initials of all) parties):
+Reviewed (date & initials of all) partie es):